hmqgg/nodebb-plugin-azurestorage/README.md

 All files uploaded will be renamed.
 For example, ```somepicture-iob0ucoj.png```.

+Especially, if filename contains whitespace, the whitespace(s) will be converted to underscore "_".

 If you want to make it convenient to manage, it can be found in ```library.js``` and ```function uploadToAzureStorage```.

 ## LICENSE